Gonomic/Genealogy-backend/README.md

 ## Very much "Under Construction"!

-First steps for the middleware and the web client have also already been made, but are until now contained in a private GIT repo.
-These repo's will be made available public shortly.
+First steps for the web client have also already been made, but are until now contained in a private GIT repo.
+This repo will be made available public shortly.
 So if it seems that things are not complete by looking at this public repo, we'll, that's (partially) true at this moment :-).
 So please bear with me!